 StreamElements uses OBS, which uses minimal power.
 The power usage of OBS before and during the recording was low, but in the case of Streamlabs, the power usage before starting was moderate, while it was very high while recording.

-In the second test, we check the performance impact on our computer while opening and recording in both programs.
+In the second test, we check the performance impact on our computer while opening and recording both programs.

-On start-up, there was an increase in CPU utilisation, but compared to Streamlabs, it was minimal in StreamElements.
+On start-up, there was an increase in CPU utilization, but compared to Streamlabs, it was minimal in StreamElements.
 The average increase in CPU usage while opening Streamlabs was 20%, whereas the impact was 10% while opening OBS.Live.